Home / Blog / Do tab groups save?

 Sync is not a backup

 It mirrors the current state across devices.
-If you delete a saved group on one device, the delete syncs too.
-This is exactly how people have accidentally wiped their groups from every machine at once.
+If you delete or ungroup a saved group on one synced device, that removal can follow the same Google Account elsewhere.

 Where TabGroup Vault fits

-TabGroup Vault is that backup layer.
-One click saves a full snapshot of your tab groups including names, colors, and pinned tabs.
-The Pro tier adds Google Drive backup so snapshots survive reinstalls and profile resets.
-Free tier covers 5 snapshots.
-Full guide to saving tab groups in Chrome →
+TabGroup Vault gives you that separate copy.
+One click saves your tab groups with names, colors, and pinned tabs.
+Pro adds Google Drive backup so snapshots survive reinstalls and profile resets.
+The free tier covers 5 snapshots.
+Full guide to saving tab groups in Chrome

 A few edge cases